 The Road Zone connects the Trapezoid-shaped Elevated Grounds of both sides.
 The Road Zone includes the road and the Launch Ramp.
 Each road has two Launch Ramp Buff Points, which are located respectively on the roads in front of and behind the Launch Ramp.
-The Buffer Zone on the road is a Road Penalty Zone.
-Except for using the Launch Ramp, the robots of both sides are forbidden from entering the zone.
+The Buffer Zone on the road and the ravine are the Road Penalty Zone.
+Except for using the Launch Ramp, the robots of both sides are forbidden from entering the Zone.